AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

   - If ambiguity affects security, architecture, or stack:
     - Ask for clarification and/or propose an ADR to formalize the decision.
     - Document assumptions in rationale and, if appropriate, in Domain 10 (pitfalls/invariants).
-  - Never assume permission to weaken security or violate non-overridable domains due to ambiguity.
+  - Never assume permission to weaken security (Domain 12 is extend-only) or violate non-overridable domains due to ambiguity.

 ---